Hyperemesis gravidarum caused pregnant woman to vomit so much she lost all her teeth

 Hyperemesis gravidarum causes

-While it is not known what causes HG or why only some women suffer from it, the NHS says there is some evidence that links it to the hormonal changes in a woman’s body that occur during pregnancy.
+While the cause of HG are now starting to be uncovered, the NHS says there is some evidence that links it to the hormonal changes in a woman’s body that occur during pregnancy.

 The health service also says that it can be hereditary, and you are more likely to get it if your mother has had it.